Corporate Social Responsibility: our approach to business

 We meet customers at the outset of any larger contract to understand their requirements for modular buildings and portable cabins.
 We plan the installation to their site to minimise impacts on their people, local community and the environment.

 Our supply chain is made up of specialist suppliers to the portable accommodation industry nationwide and many local suppliers near to Pickerings hire locations so we support the local communities.

 Pickerings delivery vehicles are fitted with trackers to enable us to monitor best practice in driving standards to improve fuel efficiency.
-Our Fleet Director issues monthly reports to all Depot Managers who discuss findings with HGV drivers and as a result we have seen substantial fuel savings on our vehicles.
+Our Fleet Director issues monthly reports to all managers who discuss findings with HGV drivers and as a result we have seen substantial fuel savings on our vehicles.

 At some Pickerings locations we have electric charging points for electric and hybrid cars and energy saving items such as photo-voltaic solar panels.
 In addition, some locations have defibrillators installed in case of emergency.

 As well as supporting local charities close to our hire depots our national charities in 2020 are Cancer Research UK and MIND, the mental health charity.
 In addition, our group of companies has donated substantial amounts to The Princes Trust, Birmingham Childrens Hospital, Acorns, Rainbows, Helen and Douglas House, The Shakespeare Hospice, Cancer Research UK and Prostate Cancer.